gurbaaz27/gurbaaz27.github.io/src/content/blog/2026-07-15-jekyll-to-astro-and-waline.md

 The tests did not prove visual parity, but they covered the quiet failures that are easy to ship during a rewrite.
 After a build, the suite reads the generated files in `dist` and checks the result a visitor or crawler will receive.

 Greptile reviewed the first pull request as well.
 Some comments were useful: sitemap pagination needed to use the shared page size, optional reading-time fields needed guards, and I had accidentally generated two sitemaps.
 Other suggestions did not fit the job.
 Moving the Firebase web config into secrets would add ceremony without hiding anything, because that configuration is intentionally public in a browser app.
+I later removed Firebase for a different reason: Waline made the extra service unnecessary.
 Changing the Utterances theme would also have violated the visual-parity requirement.

 I like review tools more when "no" remains a valid answer.